 Our aim here is to develop real independence, creativity and flair.
 Children set the basis for their adult life here and that is why it is so important to help them feel confident about who they are, build on their natural talents and teach them the resilient skills required for the next phase of learning.
 We take great pleasure from watching them fly!

 Our Lower Key Stage Two class is taught by Mr Austin.
 As the year progresses we hope to develop learners who are able to work with increased independence while learning lots of new things.
 As well as studying the core subjects, during Year 3 we study some exciting topics.
 Our history based topics are the Ancient Greeks and the Egyptians, whereas our topics with a geography focus are volcanoes and Greece.
 Where possible, links are made with our topic during our studies in other subjects.

-Year 6 is a challenging year as we prepare for our end of Key Stage assessments.
-It is our final year of Primary School and an extremely busy one.
+Year 6 is our final year of Primary School and an extremely busy one.
 We continue to develop the independent working skills which have been fostered throughout Key Stage 2, taking on increasing responsibility for our own learning in preparation for secondary school next year.
 We love taking on extra jobs and responsibilities around school and for our teachers and we are super organized!